HITECHCRIME/HC_SG32_Going_Wrong/README.md

 i'm don't ever wanna sway ya

 no pointless questions
-just the vital ones, just the ones that will make you rise what you want, what you hide at
+just the vital ones, just the ones that would make you rise what you want, what you hide at

 tell me more